Black Hole Superradiance in Dynamical Chern-Simons Gravity: Introduction

 DCS gravity can be reliably treated as a low-energy effective field theory (EFT) valid below a certain energy scale, $\mu$, that can be near, or below the Planck scale \cite{Alexander:2021ssr}.
 In the past and present work we consider $\mu$ to be below the Planck scale by at least a few orders of magnitude, $\mu \ll M_{\rm P}$.
 The dCS term itself is the first leading term among an infinite number of terms of the EFT.
-All these terms can be obtained from a conventional high-energy quantum field theory of a complex scalar and fermion which are coupled to each other in a specific way and also coupled to gravity.
+All these terms can be obtained from a conventional high-energy `progenitor' theory of a complex scalar field coupled to fermions which are coupled to each other via a Yukawa coupling and also coupled to gravity.
 The quantum field theory is valid above $\mu$ and below the Planck scale (see \cite{Alexander:2021ssr}).
-The anomalous triangle diagram of this high energy theory is what is responsible for generating the dCS term in the low energy approximation.
+The anomalous triangle diagram of this progenitor theory is what is responsible for generating the dCS term in the low energy approximation.

 The above comments should make it clear that certain classical solutions -- which emerge in dCS theory due to the higher derivative nature of its equations of motion -- are connected to physics at the scale $\mu$, and therefore, cannot be justified since they would be modified by the infinite number of higher dimensional terms, if the latter were kept in the theory.
 Likewise, any statement about ghost states of mass $\mu$, inferred from the dCS theory would not be justified.
 Moreover, the high energy theory that completes dCS at the scale $\mu$ does not have such ghost states in its spectrum \cite{Alexander:2021ssr}.
 The solutions that can reliably be discussed within dCS theory are the ones present in GR but now modified due to the dCS term treated as a small correction.
 We will continue to be interested only in these solutions.
+One may be concerned that the size of the aforementioned corrections are too small to be relevant, such as in the case of the higher-derivative terms which arise in the low-energy limit of string theory.
+However, we emphasize that we are considering the low-energy limit of a different high-energy theory in which the dCS term arises.
+In this case, while the dCS term is still suppressed by the cutoff scale, $\mu$, we have significant freedom in choosing $\mu$ (as long as $\mu \ll M_{\rm P})$ such that the contribution can be non-negligible.

 Recently, we showed that dCS gravity naturally possesses a mathematical structure that leads to the violation of the conditions for geodesic focusing.
 More precisely, slowly rotating black holes in the theory become endowed with two ``cap-like'' structures at the north and south poles in which the focusing theorem is violated \cite{Alexander:2021ssr}.
 It is thus of significant interest to investigate the behavior of matter or fields near these black hole regions.
 While these caps are small regions compared to the size of the black hole, if they alter the behavior of matter in a meaningful way, it may be possible to point to observable signatures that could be distinct from those in GR.